 - Add cocoa powder, sugar and milk and mix until just combined.
 Your chocolate avocado cake batter is ready.

-- Bake at 350 degrees for 45 minutes or until an inserted toothpick comes out clean.
-Enjoy!
+- Bake at 350 degrees F for 40-45 minutes or until an inserted toothpick in the center comes out clean.

 Notes